How Are Auto Insurance Premiums Calculated?

 Credit History, Education, Homeownership, and Secret Factors

-Using these complicated formulas, insurance companies—or credit bureaus, on their behalf—calculate an insurance score that is used to determine rates, or even whether to cover a driver at all.
+Using complicated formulas, insurance companies—or credit bureaus, on their behalf—calculate an insurance score that is used to determine rates, or even whether to cover a driver at all.
 The insurance formulas are not the same as those used by lenders (such as banks or mortgage companies) to calculate credit scores, but they draw on the same types of data and are becoming increasingly more opaque.
 The formulas vary from company to company, since different insurers (or scoring companies) weigh factors differently.

 Our view is that all states should ban the use of credit scores and other financial information to set insurance rates, for several reasons: